Mynci Beach Volleyball

 - Superspeed - Whoever touched the ball last moves quicker.

 - Supersize - The Mynci that touched the ball last increases in size - helps a lot!

 - Watch the Turdle - The Mynci that didn't touch the ball last has a Turdle hobble over on that side.
 Any Mynci touching that Turdle is stuck in place for several seconds.
-If you get a Turdle on your side, try to voluntarily get stuck before serving or if your opponent is fumbling with the ball.
+If you get a Turdle on your side, try to voluntarily get stuck before serving or while your opponent is fumbling with the ball.

 Some of the effects you can get because of that little green bird

 If you are aiming for the avatar (or a high score), there are two approaches you can take.

 The first approach is the traditional approach: play the game through with the intention of winning each round.
 As shown above, a perfect game earns you 1,220 points.
 Since the avatar requires a score of 800, this means you can give up 1,220-800=420 points, which means you can allow your opponent to score 42 times over the six rounds.
 If you averaged this out over all six rounds, that would mean winning 12-7 or better in each round, but you'll probably want to do better in the earlier rounds so you can slip up a little more in the later rounds.

 A couple examples of the traditional approach are:

 - Play and win all six rounds with a score of 12-7.
 This will earn you (12-7)*10*6+50*6+200=800 points, exactly enough needed for the avatar.
 Doing much better than 12-7 in the earlier rounds will allow you to slip up a little more in the later rounds.

 - Play and win the first five rounds 12-0, then quit.
 This will earn you (12*10)*5+50*5=850 points.
 (Your opponent could score as many as five times over the five rounds and you still get the avatar.)